verisense-network/docs/src/introduction/overview.md

 # Introduction

-> Verisense is an infrastructural protocol for the agentic network with true autonomy and interoperability.
+> Verisense is an infrastructural protocol for the agentic network enabling true autonomy and interoperability.

 ## The agentic communication stacks and limitations